 Helping patients truly live

-Currently, Dr. Vermeer is in the early bench, or basic, research stage, but her ultimate goal is to develop new therapeutic interventions and approaches leading to clinical trials.
+Currently, Dr. Vermeer is in the early bench, or basic, research stage.
+Her ultimate goal is to develop new therapeutic interventions and approaches leading to clinical trials.

 “My vision as a scientist has always been translational.
 This means you take what you learn from the bench, that is the molecular underpinnings of a disease process, and bring that to patients by utilizing this knowledge to develop treatments which go to the clinic.
 We are always thinking: What have we learned and how can we apply this knowledge and help patients?” she said.